Priory Arms, SW8 2PB

 - 5pm-11:30pm Mon-Fri; noon-11:30pm Sat; noon-10:30pm Sun

-Decent pub in Stockwell with an interesting range of beers, in the Good Beer Guide.
+Decent pub in Stockwell with an interesting range of beers.
 They usually have four or five real ales on tap, from all over the country, although one is almost always Sussex Best.
 There is also a comprehensive selection of bottled continental beers in the fridge.